About Us

 What Are CACs?

-Without a CAC, children who have been victims of abuse may need to tell their stories over and over again: to doctors, law enforcement, lawyers, therapists, investigators, and more.
-They may have to talk about that traumatic experience in a police station where they think they might be in trouble.
+Without a CAC, children who have been victims of abuse may need to tell their stories over and over again.
+They may have to talk about their traumatic experience in a police station where they may believe they are in trouble.

 Children’s Cove is an accredited member of the National Children’s Alliance, and member of the Massachusetts Children’s Alliance.